 Doing that soul work helps one to accept death, plan for a beautiful one, and most importantly, embrace every precious moment of life as a miraculous gift to be savored and cherished.

-The most important goal is the soul work, because I believe, as author and psychiatrist M. Scott Peck said in his landmark book “The Road Less Travelled”:
+The most important goal is the soul work, for as author and psychiatrist M. Scott Peck said in his landmark book The Road Less Travelled:

 The ultimate goal of life remains the spiritual growth of the individual, the solitary journey to peaks that can be climbed only alone.

-But then, there are some very practical tasks that deserve your attention, and as I’ve said, if you don’t plan your life (or your death) then someone else will plan it for you.
+Even so, there are some very practical tasks that deserve your attention, and as I’ve said, if you don’t plan your life (or your death) then someone else will plan it for you.
 If you’re like me, then having someone else drive is NOT what you want.
 I want to chart my own course and sail it, thank you very much.